-CE machines have an Emergency-stop switch on the top of the control.
+CE machines have an Emergency-stop switch on the top of the control, and both buttons must be out in order to operate the control.
 Pressing the E-stop switch will turn off the servo and aborts the step in progress.

-4. PROGRAMMING THE CONTROLLER
+PROGRAMMING THE CONTROLLER